thomasstep/authentication-service/README.md

 - `PUT /applications/{applicationId}/users/me`
   - Update a user's account (by `id`)
   - Allow adding signin method (would require verification flow)
+  - Allow changing password (not "forgot password" but a normal change)
   - Does not require an API key but does require a valid JWT from the authentication service itself
   - Response: user information using current JWT
 - `DELETE /applications/{applicationId}/users/me`